STARBASE Louisiana achieves another milestone

 |0

-This work, STARBASE Louisiana achieves another milestone [Image 5 of 5], by SMSgt Theodore Daigle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, STARBASE Louisiana achieves another milestone, by SMSgt Theodore Daigle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.